 How about you take her to Strathgordon on the way to the West Coast.
 Pretty impressive dam and not a bad view!

 If you are travelling down the east coast to Coles Bay, stop in at the Mt Elephant Pancake Parlour for lunch.
 The food there is pretty good and it is pretty tranquil. almost 11 years ago

 I had considered Strathgordon, but the problem is that going there would add about 100km to the Hobart to Strahan leg, since there's no onward route through Strathgordon.
 Given she's not into civil engineering I also applied a slight negative weighting to Gordon Dam!

 Good suggestion on the Pancake Parlour, I'll see if I can tweak the driving plan. almost 11 years ago

 Kellys basin is supposed to be a great walk while your on the Wild West,

 You follow a railway track and end up at a ghost town that used to be a highly populated port town!
 Now it is apparently all over grown with scrubbery!.
 I had some friends that went down there with the old town plans and bashed through thick forest finding lots of old treasures, large overgrown grand gates and abandoned houses.
-Its not a short walk but ignore what the signs say, most people could knock an hour and a half off their estimate... about 10 years ago
+Its not a short walk but ignore what the signs say, most people could knock an hour and a half off their estimate... almost 11 years ago

 Also Montezuma falls near Roseberry.